-Release the bulb retaining spring and remove the bulb along with the socket.
-Install a new bulb into the socket and return the bulb retaining spring to its original position.
+Release the bulb retaining spring and remove the bulb.
+Install a new bulb and the bulb retaining spring.

-To install a bulb, align the tabs of the bulb with the cutout of the mounting hole.
+To install a bulb, align the tabs of the bulb with the cutouts of the mounting hole.

-Install the rubber cover with the "TOP" mark upward, and snuggle on the boss.
-Insert the connector.
+3. Install the rubber cover with the "TOP" mark upward, and snuggle on the boss.
+Plug in the connector.